VNAPNIC/sample-sunmi-d2/README.md

 ```

 Additional instructions:
-The above is the layout currently supported by the Shangmi T1 built-in display program.
+The above is the layout currently supported by the Sunmi T1 built-in display program.
 More layouts will be added later, and developers can also develop sub-display programs that adapt to the merchant T1.